Contents

 See our article on the Best Telescopes for Kids for other options for different age ranges.

-Overall: What’s the Best Computer Controlled Telescope?
+Verdict: What’s the Best Computerized Telescope?

 Overall then, our recommendations are: